polakowo/datadocs/docs/big-data/aws.md

 - Clustered placement group:
     - Grouping of instances within a single AZ.
+    - Keeps compute resources within one network hop of each other on high speed rack switches.
     - For applications that require low latency, high network throughput, or both.
     - AWS recommends homogeneous instances with this group.
 - Spread placement group: